rafaritter44/architecture-katas/poc-platform/README.md

 - No use of MongoDB.
 - Having a single relational database is not allowed.
 - No cloud providers other than AWS.

+## Requirements

+### Features

+1. Mobile app.
+1. Login.
+1. Save POCs.
+1. Search POCs by name, language, and tags.
+1. Generate reports.
+1. Generate a video with all the POCs the user have created over the course of a year.
+1. Real-time Dojos.

+### Other requirements

+1. Multi-tenancy.
+1. Brazilian.